Smile (The Beach Boys album): Drug use, Wilson's mental state and perfectionism (1966–1967)

 Carl recalled that completing the album would have required considerable "willingness and perseverance to corral all of us", as everyone "was so loaded on pot and hash all of the time that it's no wonder the project didn't get done."
 Love acknowledged his own marijuana and alcohol use during the sessions but maintained that his work, along with Dennis and Carl's, remained unaffected.
 Dennis, who also used LSD, remembered that the group grew "very paranoid" about losing their audience, adding that while drugs significantly influenced their evolution, they also fostered a fear that the public "would no longer understand us, musically."
 Brian told an interviewer in 1976: "We were too fucking high, you know, to complete the stuff.
 We were stoned!
 You know, stoned on hash 'n' shit!"
 Jardine, who did not use drugs, compared his position to "being trapped in an insane asylum", citing an incident during a "Heroes and Villains" session when Brian instructed the band to crawl around the studio and mimic pig-snorting noises.

-Parks said that he was uninterested in using psychedelics himself, as well as "anything that would incapacitate" Wilson.
-Wilson used Desbutal—a combination of methedrine and a barbiturate—more frequently than LSD.
+Parks later said that he was uninterested in both using psychedelics himself and "anything that would incapacitate" Wilson.
+Wilson used Desbutal, a combination of methedrine and a barbiturate, more frequently than LSD.
 (Note: Parks said that he never observed Wilson using psychedelics, stating in 2004 that "Brian was strongly against acid at that time".
 Anderle similarly reported never witnessing Wilson take psychedelics, while Vosse suggested that Wilson "may have taken LSD once".)
 Siegel later attributed Wilson's paranoid delusions, unusual behavior, and diminished artistic confidence to his Desbutal abuse, explaining that Wilson had suffered from "classic amphetamine psychosis" and that, while some aspects of his paranoia had a basis in reality, the amphetamine-induced euphoria and subsequent "crash" distorted his assessment of himself and his work.
+Conversely, Hutton felt that the use of amphetamines had merely "helped him work longer hours".

+Upon study of the session tapes, Mark Linett reported that Wilson consistently had a cohesive rapport with musicians and developed studio arrangements swiftly.
+Oppenheim had been similarly impressed by Wilson's rapid workflow; however, Heiser writes that this flow ultimately extended to a "compulsive desire to have his every whim fulfilled, even outside of the studio, regardless of the time of day or the impracticality of his ideas."
+Taylor recalled struggling with such "temporary whims".
 Vosse maintained that despite the abundant marijuana available, Wilson "wasn't stoned all the time [...] really, Brian had a job to do, and he was a hard workin' guy."
 He dismissed drug use as "the biggest red herring in [his] story".
-Danny Hutton countered that drugs did not hinder production, believing that certain substances had helped him "work longer hours", while Parks argued that an emphasis on marijuana obscured the "athletic" productivity and discipline demonstrated during the project.
-Mark Linett, upon study of the session tapes, highlighted the swift development of studio arrangements and Wilson's cohesive rapport with musicians.
-Oppenheim had been similarly impressed by Wilson's rapid workflow; however, Heiser writes that this flow ultimately extended to a "compulsive desire to have his every whim fulfilled, even outside of the studio, regardless of the time of day or the impracticality of his ideas."
+Parks argued that the "athletic" productivity and discipline demonstrated during the project belied any hindrance ascribed to Wilson's marijuana use.